cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 - A slurm script used to align the Hawaiian Hyles dataset and concatenated in nexus format with a partition file.
 - A slurm script used to align the Syndemis dataset and concatenated in fasta format with a partition file.

 Deadline to turn in is indicated in the syllabus.
+October 3